Introduction

 KIVET (C) died.
 And then her mother Mary "Polly" BROWER (C)

 also died about 3 years later.
-Polly and her five siblings were left as orphans.
+Polly and her five siblings were left as

-"gardian" and authorized to "bind them
+their "gardian" and authorized to

-out as apprentices".
-(The two eldest of the orphans, at ages 11 and 13,
+"bind them out as apprentices".
+(The two eldest of the orphans, at

-were allowed to make their own choice of other guardians.)
+ages 11 and 13, were allowed to make their own choice of other guardians.)

 The Quakers:

-ancestors who were members of the Society of Friends, better known as
+me next address the ancestors who were members of the Society of Friends,

 On